 Turn your bike upside down, loosen the bolt using the Allen Key and remove the front wheel from the brake blocks.
 Newer bikes will have a quick release bolt.

 Tip – Protect the rear wheel axle by covering with bubble wrap.

-To protect the frame and forks from scratches wrap in bubble wrap (or foam piping) and secure with cable ties.
+Tip – To protect the frame, handlebars and forks from scratches wrap in bubble wrap (or foam piping) and secure with cable ties.

 Loosen the stem of your handlebars and lower as far down as they will go.
 Then rotate so they are parallel to the frame and secure with cable ties.

-For extra protection line the bottom of the box with approx. 2 inches of bubble wrap or packing peanuts.
-Lift the frame with attached components into the box and if you have used a bag for your accessories tape this to the inside of the box.
-Fill the rest of the box with remaining bubble wrap or packing peanuts.
+For extra protection line the bottom of the box with approx. Two inches of bubble wrap or polystyrene packing peanuts.
+Lift the frame with attached components into the box and if you have used a bag for your accessories, tape this to the inside of the box.
+Fill the rest of the box with remaining bubble wrap or polystyrene packing peanuts.
 Secure the box closed with plenty of adhesive tape and mark which way is up.